smartmeio/arancino-library/docs/FREERTOS.md

 The following section concern the use of FreeRTOS, already implemented in the Arancino Library; will be illustrated the Arancino-related FreeRTOS APIs and some basic FreeRTOS functions.
 For more advanced features, please see the official [FreeRTOS Documentation](https://www.freertos.org/Documentation/RTOS_book.html).

 ### FreeRTOS library
-The Arancino library can take advantage of FreeRTOS library in order to achieve multiple tasks on a single MCU core; this includes several support tasks that act as support routines for Arancino protocol. __Users that desire to use FreeRTOS without using an Arancino board must install the correct FreeRTOS library__; the correct functioning of the library is not guaranteed with other FreeRTOS versions.
-Still users don't have to include the FreeRTOS library because it is already included in Arancino library if the flag USEFREERTOS is defined.
+The Arancino library can take advantage of FreeRTOS library in order to run multiple tasks both in single-core and multi-core MCUs; this includes support task that executes support routines for Arancino protocol. __Users that desire to use FreeRTOS without using an Arancino board must install the correct FreeRTOS library__; the correct functioning of the library is not guaranteed with other FreeRTOS versions.
+Still users don't have to include the FreeRTOS library because it is already included in Arancino library.

 ### Notes about using FreeRTOS on other Arancino architectures
 The Arancino library currently supports 4 architectures.